OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

 ## Build and run the solution

+In the command prompt in the root of the project, run the command `npm install`.

-In the command prompt, run the command `start npm start`.
+When the installation completes, run the command `start npm start`.
 This will open a second command prompt, build the project and then start a server (with dev mode settings).
 It takes from 5 to 30 seconds.
 When it finishes, the last line should say `Compiled successfully`.
 Minimize this command prompt.

 Back in the original command prompt, run the command `npm run sideload`.
 This will launch Excel and sideload the add-in.
 After a few seconds, a ribbon named `Contoso Data` will appear.